wuyinjun-1993/concept_based_retrieval/README.md

 ## Run the code on another text retrieval dataset

-We can start from the datasets listed in this  [git repo](https://github.com/beir-cellar/beir/tree/main)
+We can start from the datasets listed in this  [git repo](https://github.com/beir-cellar/beir/tree/main).
+Note that the splited queries should be put in the folder /path/to/data/${dataset_name}.
+For example, for trec-covid dataset, we need to move the file "queries_with_subs.jsonl" to /path/to/data/${dataset_name} before the experiments.